fpsthirty/poe2-lootfilter/README.md

    - bases for crafting uniques with Chance Orb;
    - unique items in depending on their cost:
      - orange text without beam: preliminary price less than 1 chaos orbs
-     - orange text with ping border and pink mean: for base that theoretically can be either very expensive (Astramentis, etc.) or very cheap (~1 chaos);
+     - orange text with white beam: for cheap Schrodinger bases with price ~1–20 chaos;
-     - orange text with beam: for cheap Schrodinger bases with price ~1–20 chaos;
+     - orange text with pink border and pink beam: for Schrodinger base that theoretically can be either very expensive (Astramentis, etc.) or very cheap (~1 chaos);
-     - orange text with brown beam: preliminary price ~2–30 chaos orbs;
+     - orange text with brown beam: preliminary price ~2–20 chaos orbs;
-     - cyan text with brown border: for unique charms and relics;
+     - cyan text with orange border: for cheap unique charms and relics;
      - orange text with brown beam and big fontsize: unique with extra socket;
-     - divine styles with red beam: price ~1div *(these styles are also used for other expensive non-unique items)*;
+     - divine styles with red beam: price ~1div (these styles are also used for other expensive non-unique items);
      - divine styles with purple beam: price 2+ div.
 3. 📖 <ins>Ultimate documentation</ins>: in just a couple minutes you can familiarize yourself with the styles of ~95% of the items in the game and ~95% of the rules for showing/hiding items - there are over a dozen screenshots of how lootfilter works at end of the article.
 If you're only interested in individual rules/styles, you can find them in the table of contents *(look at the beginning of the lootfilter file)*